 Policymakers should also permit preregistration of 16- and 17-year-olds.

 States should make certain that poll workers are adequately trained, compensated, and equipped with tools that ensure seamless voting on election day.

 When needed, policymakers should create voting materials in languages other than English.

 Congress should guarantee the residents of the District of Columbia full rights to vote for representation in Congress.

-States should adopt procedures to prevent and detect voter fraud.
-They should be fair, nondiscriminatory, and free of partisan bias.
-Their nature and scope should be proportional to evidence of actual or attempted fraud and not speculation regarding the theoretical possibility of fraud.
+Any procedures to prevent and detect voter fraud should be fair, nondiscriminatory, and free of partisan bias.
+Their nature and scope should be proportional to evidence of actual or attempted fraud.
+They should not be based on speculation regarding the theoretical possibility of fraud.

 Older voters and voters with disabilities